Curity OAuth for Single Page Applications best practices

 Modern Developer ExperienceWeb developers are freed up to focus on the user interface, and can use the most cutting edge frontend technologies

-Business AlignedThe improved technical setup should result in more development time being spent building modern screens for customers
+Business AlignedThe improved technical setup should result in more development time being spent building a modern frontend for customers

 Web PerformanceThe use of a CDN can be a simple way to improve web performance, by reducing latency when web resources are downloaded to browsers

 When designing a security architecture for SPAs, you should also ensure that it does not work against any of these goals.
-This article will explain security best practices for browser based apps, and then recommend an API driven way to implement SPA security, so that the overall architecture is not impacted.
+This article explains security best practices for browser based apps, and recommends an API driven way to implement SPA security that does not impact the overall architecture.

 An SPA is deemed a public client since it cannot hold a secret.
 Such a secret would be part of the JavaScript loaded by the website and, thus, be accessible to anyone inspecting the source code.